-Many of us think of “Jurassic Park” when we think of ferns (Pteridophytes) — abundant, spiky greenery thrashing about as huge dinosaurs crash through the forest in pursuit of human intruders.
+“Jurassic Park” comes to mind for many of us when we think of ferns – abundant, spiky greenery thrashing about as huge dinosaurs crash through the forest in pursuit of human intruders.

 At 300,000 million years old, they were, indeed, among the dominant plant species when dinosaurs roamed the Earth.
 And as many as 15,000 species now call our planet home.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 Scientists aren’t exactly sure how many species exist, because new ones are still being discovered in unexplored tropical areas.

 But we know there are more than enough for you to choose from to include in both your landscape and inside your home, as these green beauties can make versatile additions to either place.

 Dinosaurs didn’t survive into the current era, but ferns did – a testament to their resilience and adaptability.